Tagada85/playground-QABpRyBS/statement.md

 console.log(thirdLink.a) // 5
 ```
 So, whenever you think you are changing a value in a object, you must account for the prototypes up the chain.
-They may have properties with the same name that cant be overwritten in a certain way.
+They may have properties with the same name that can't be overwritten in a certain way.

 ## What does it mean for functions?